Annual Oil and Gas Extraction Survey (OGEX)

 Data are collected directly from survey respondents, extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-Capture method: The data from the questionnaire are processed directly into the Integrated Business Statistics Program (IBSP)
+Data capture method: The data from the questionnaire are processed directly into the Integrated Business Statistics Program (IBSP).

 Time given to complete the questionnaire: 20 days

-1. Royalties and land lease sales information are from the specified province's budget for the current reference year.
+1. Royalties and land lease sales information was requested from the provincial governments.

-For Province of Alberta, this information is retrieved via the client, the Canadian Association of Petroleum Producer.
-StatCan has a data-sharing agreement with them under section 12.
+For the Province of Alberta, this information is retrieved from the Canadian Association of Petroleum Producers.
+Statistics Canada has a data-sharing agreement with them under the authority of the Statistics Act.

-For Province of Manitoba (Department of Mineral Resources); Saskatchewan Ministry of the Economy; the British Columbia Ministry of Natural Gas Development; and Indian Oil and Gas Canada; StatCan has a data-sharing agreement with them under section 12.
+For Manitoba Department of Growth, Enterprise and Trade; Saskatchewan Ministry of the Economy, the British Columbia Ministry of Energy, Mines and Petroleum Resources and Indian Oil and Gas Canada, Statistics Canada has a data-sharing agreement with them under the authority of the Statistics Act.

-2. Information for production volume is obtained from an internal program, Monthly Crude oil and Natural Gas (MCONG).
-Data for parts of this program is sourced from the Alberta Energy Regulator (AER), via data-sharing agreement (section 13).
+2. Information for production volume is obtained from an internal program called Monthly Crude oil and Natural Gas (MCONG).
+Data for parts of this program are sourced from the Alberta Energy Regulator, via a data-sharing agreement under the authority of the Statistics Act.

 View the Questionnaire(s) and reporting guide(s) .